dannyjackson/BioinformaticsWorkshop/3_Organization.md

 Let's reflect on our directory structure for our project of interest.
 I recommend performing the next activity on the HPC if you have an ongoing project, but you can also focus on a local project.
 Either way, please use the terminal to navigate your files!

-3. Open a new terminal window and access the HPC.
-Following the format of the example below, write out the structure of your project's directories.
+3. Following the format of the example below, write out the structure of your project's directories.
 You do not need to write out the files, just the directories.
 Title this "<DATE> <Project Name> Directory Structure"

 ![diagram of directory structure](https://github.com/dannyjackson/BioinformaticsWorkshop/blob/main/images/Directory_Structure.png)

-4. Now make a new page.
-On a new page in your document, write out a more organized directory structure using the same format, titled "<Ideal> <Project Name> Directory Structure".
+4. On a new page in your document, write out a more organized directory structure using the same format, titled "Ideal <Project Name> Directory Structure".
 Again, you do not need to write out the files, just the directories.
 If your directory structure is perfect, you can skip this step, but I imagine we all discovered some areas where we could improve.

 Next, we will learn the basic tools for maintaining coding repositories in [4_CodingSoftware.md](https://github.com/dannyjackson/BioinformaticsWorkshop/blob/main/4_CodingSoftware.md).